5-Minute Apple Cinnamon Oatmeal Recipe

 • Sweeteners: In my recipes, I always use wholesome ingredients to balance good health and great taste.
 If you don’t have pure maple syrup, try a little brown sugar, monk fruit sweetener, or stevia.

-• Non-Dairy Milk Alternatives: If you’re not an oat milk person, go for almond milk, coconut milk, or any other plant-based milk.
-Warmed apple juice is another way to go, though if you have none of these things, boiling water always works.
+• Non-Dairy Milk Alternatives: If you’re not an oat milk person, go for fresh almond milk, coconut milk, or any other plant-based milk.

 • Oats: Old-fashioned oats, which are the same as rolled oats, are my favorite and ideal for this recipe.
 Quick cooking or instant oats will also work.
 Don’t use steel-cut oats, though, as they won’t work.